Biomass Fuel

 • Devices: wood stoves, rocket stoves, biomass gasifier stoves, multi-fuel stoves

 • Requirements: Best suited for outdoor or well-ventilated indoor systems.
-Check device specifications for compatibility.
+Always check your device specifications to ensure compatibility.

-• Storage: Store in a dry, covered area to prevent moisture absorption.
+• Storage: Store in a dry, covered area with adequate airflow to prevent moisture absorption and mold growth.

 Wood Pellets